MohiuddinM/i18n/README.md

 Simple internationalization package for Dart and Flutter.
+This package is an enhancement fork of another internationalization package [https://github.com/fnx-io/i69n].

 # Overview
 Write your messages into YAML files, and let this package generate convenient Dart classes from those files.